Equality conditions for the fractional superadditive volume inequalities: Introduction

+We emphasize that Theorem \ref{Fractional_Superadditive} establishes fractional superadditivity for the volume functional $|A|$, which establishes the conjectured BML inequality in \cite{Bobkov1} without the power $1/n$.
 In \cite{Barthe1} it was given as an open question to completely characterize the conditions for equality when $A_1,\dots,A_m$ are compact subsets of $\mathbb{R}$.
-The objective of this article is to provide a solution to this question.\\
+Barthe and Madiman made initial progress toward resolving this conjecture by proving that equality holds (in dimension $1$) if all sets $S\in\mathcal{G}$ with $\beta(S)>0$ satisfy $\sum_{i\in S}A_i$ is an interval.
+The objective of this paper is to provide a complete characterization of the equality conditions in any dimension.
+In the case of dimension $1$ we will prove that the converse statement also holds.
+We will prove that